The Science of Broiler and Pullet Lighting

 Healthy bird development enhances bird weight

-Green light encourages growth and sexual development of poultry during the early stages of life by enhancing proliferation of skeletal muscle satellite cells, while blue light elevates plasma androgens allowing the bird to put on more muscle mass at later stages of development.
+Green light encourages growth of poultry during the early stages of life by enhancing proliferation of skeletal muscle satellite cells, while blue light elevates plasma androgens allowing the bird to put on more muscle mass at later stages of development.

 A recent USDA study found that broilers raised under ONCE® lighting systems outperformed when compared to other LED lamps.
 The broilers tested under our system showed a 3-5% increase in body weight.